ricky-escobar/sparse/README.md

 ## Usage

-Sparse exposes five functions: `generate-valid-testcase`, `generate-invalid-testcases`, `generate-valid-testcase-for-minimization`, `produce-minimum-failing-testcases`, and `strip-minimization-info`.
+Sparse exposes six functions: `generate-valid-testcase`, `generate-invalid-testcases`, `generate-valid-testcase-for-minimization`, `conforms-to-grammar?`, `produce-minimum-failing-testcases`, and `strip-minimization-info`.

 The first three of these functions take an S-expression representing the grammar for which to generate test cases.
 Several examples are provided in `example-grammars.rkt` Consider the example grammar from before: